armor66/esp32c3-ble-joystick-monitor/README.md

 The firmware is split into small modules — `input` (ADC), `ble` (NimBLE GATT), `lcd` (from-scratch ST7735S driver) and `main` (the glue loop).
-Deprecated legacy 'ADC driver' has been replaced whith new components/functions.
+Deprecated legacy `ADC driver` has been replaced whith new components/functions.
-Common 'ST7735' do not need color inversion and change RGB order.
+Common `ST7735` do not need color inversion and change RGB order.

 ---